Explore the power of visual communication

 What will you learn?

-During your first year, you'll take four introductory Fine Arts courses.
+During your first year, you'll take two introductory Fine Arts courses.
 Plus, you'll have electives to explore an additional major of your choosing.

 In upper years, 40% of the classes you'll take will be courses in your major.